S3gmentati0nFault/Slides/ISC-recap/sycl.md

 sycl::buffer<float, 1> buf_r (dR.data(), sycl::range<1>(dR.size()));
 ```

-We can use the accessors by using the `sycl::id`, which represents a position within the nd-range.
+We can use the accessors by using the `sycl::id`, which represents a position within a nd-range (more on this later).

 ```c++
 gpuQueue.submit([&](sycl::handler &cgh){